gvn/komponent/README.md

 ## Bash Function

-The following code can be added to your .bashrc to generate new components with the 'jsc' command.
+The following code can be added to your .bashrc to generate new components with the **jsc** command.

 ```bash
 function jsc() {